mosra/flextgl/README.md

     extension EXT_texture_filter_anisotropic optional
     extension ARB_tesselation_shader optional

 This requests  an OpenGL core profile and  the extensions for anisotropic filtering and tesselation shaders.
-Those extensions  were requested  as 'optional'.
+Those extensions were requested as `optional`.
 This means that a missing extension won't cause an error.
 Instead, the programmer will have to check before using it.
 This can be easily done by testing a generated global variable.
-For OpenGL ES a typical profile might look like:
+For OpenGL ES a typical profile might look
+like:

     version 3.0 es
     extension OES_standard_derivatives optional